SalOrak/whaler.el/README.md

 From here you can do whatever you want.
 Compiling, magit, dired, finding files, executing complex elisp functions, etc. Endless possibilities :)

-And yes, the function `whaler-find-files-in-current-working-directory` internally calls `whaler--execute-function-on-current-working-directory`.

-If you want to know more I strongly recommend reading the function descriptions.

-Here are the most interesting ones:
+Here are the most interesting functions to get started with Whaler:

 - **`whaler-execute-function-on-current-working-directory (action &optional ())`**: "Generic function to execute any function in the current working directory.
 The `ACTION` parameter represent the function to execute.
 The `ACTION-ARG` parameter determines whether the current working directory should be passed as an argument to the `ACTION` function.
 By default is `t`.
 It should accept a string parameter, specifically it will receive the `whaler-current-working-directory` or `whaler-default-working-directory` as argument."